jhaip/programmable-space/README.md

     - print out an ArUco marker and tape it to a piece of paper
     - write "1014 Web Editor" on the paper
     - Place that paper and marker where the webcam can see it
-- Make a card for XXXX, a web graphical output and place it in view of the webcam
+- Make a card for 1246, a web graphical output and place it in view of the webcam
 - Make a hello world card:
     - Create a new program using the 1014 web editor at `localhost:3020`
     - Put in this code: